frizzant/bulma-framebox/README.md

 A dynamic fixed box to display news/hints/ads in a Bulma CSS fashion

 By default the box is at the bottom-right corner of the website.
+It will stop cycling if you hover/touch over the element, or disable it in the settings.

 ![alt text](/images/image.png)